odedw/karcero/README.md

 # Karcero

-A dungeon/cave map generation library for C# with a fluent API and generic models open for extention.
+A dungeon/cave map generation library for C# with a fluent API and generic models open for extension.

 ## Dungeon Map Generation